Skip to main content

 About This School

-Emerson College is a private nonprofit institution located in Boston, Massachusetts with approximately 4,145 undergraduate students enrolled.
-The school is moderately selective, accepting approximately 47% of applicants.
-The average net price after financial aid is $46,766 per year.
-The graduation rate is 79%, and the typical graduate earns $51,200 within 10 years of enrollment.
+Emerson College is a private nonprofit institution located in Boston, Massachusetts with approximately 3,870 undergraduate students enrolled.
+Emerson College has an open or accessible admissions process, with an acceptance rate of 51%.
+The average net price after financial aid is $49,180 per year.
+The graduation rate is 77%, and the typical graduate earns $51,200 within 10 years of enrollment.

 Emerson College is a private college in Boston, Massachusetts, United States.
 It was founded in 1880 by Charles Wesley Emerson as a school of oratory.
 The school offers more than 30 undergraduate and graduate degree programs, as well as professional training, primarily focused on the arts and communication, grounded in a liberal arts framework.
 Emerson is a founding member of the ProArts Consortium, a collaborative association of six neighboring Boston-based institutions dedicated to collegiate-level arts education.